 - A person who is born blind or vision impaired and later their hearing starts to deteriorate

-- A person who is born with vision and hearing and later both senses start to deteriorate (not necessarily at the same time)
+- A person who is born with vision and hearing and later loses both senses (not always at the same time)

-For a person who is born Deaf or hard of hearing and later their vision starts to deteriorate, language acquisition will depend on their level of hearing:
+For a person who is born Deaf or hard of hearing and who loses vision, learning language will depend on their level of hearing:

-- When a person is born Deaf they may learn to use visual forms of communication through the use of lip reading and/or manual signs such as Australian Sign Language (Auslan), a language in its own right being the first language used by people in the Deaf Community.
-For people who have an intellectual disability they may use Key Word Sign (formerly known as Makaton).
+- When a person is born Deaf they may learn to use visual forms of communication.
+This includes the use of lip reading and/or manual signs such as Australian Sign Language (Auslan).
+Auslan is a language in its own right being the first language used by people in the Deaf Community.
+People with an intellectual disability may use Key Word Sign (formerly known as Makaton).

-- When born hard of hearing (or hearing impaired) a person may, or may not, wear a hearing aid or a cochlear implant depending on the level and type of hearing loss.
-They may be missing a percentage of conversations and therefore they are unable to rely on speech alone, lip reading may help to fill in the gaps.
+- When a person is born hard of hearing (or hearing impaired) a person may wear a hearing aid or a cochlear implant.
+Although, this depends on the level and type of hearing loss.
+They may be missing conversations and be unable to rely on speech alone.
+Lip reading may help to fill in the gaps.

-- A person with a hereditary condition such as Usher Syndrome, where they are born Deaf or hard of hearing may start to experience gradual sight loss in their teens or early 20’s through Retinitis Pigmentosa (RP).
+- Usher Syndrome is a hereditary condition where a person is born Deaf or hard of hearing.
+A person with a condition like this may start to lose vision in their teens or early 20’s.
+This is through Retinitis Pigmentosa (RP).

 A person who is born blind or vision impaired and later their hearing starts to deteriorate:

-- Whilst challenging, a person who is blind or vision impaired may have been taught orientation and mobility skills using a cane or a guide dog, and making best use of their hearing to identify auditory cues when out and about.
+- A person who is blind or vision impaired may have learnt orientation and mobility skills.
+These skills might include using a cane or a guide dog.
+Also, making best use of their hearing to identify auditory cues when out and about.

-- For people who have residual vision they may have learned skills to make best use of their vision to be independent in everyday life.
+- For people with some functional vision, they may use their vision to be independent in everyday life.

-A person who is born with vision and hearing and later both senses start to deteriorate (not necessarily at the same time):
+A person who is born with vision and hearing and later loses both senses (not always at the same time):